SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Conversation between the seniors and juniors often ends after the OA/feedback.
 You have to consciously initiate further conversation.
 However offline, conversation would happen naturally on the way to the gate.
 - Nobody really leaves an impression, you can't often remember debating alongside someone if they were just a name on your screen.
 - People either forget about the session, or join really late because there are so many things at home that can take up your time.
 Back in 2022, online sessions set for 9 pm used to start at 10 pm.
+- If someone starts off debating with online sessions, they might drop out because they're unaware that online sessions are far inferior to the fun of offline sessions.

 However since you can access a few people who are online-only, it's recommended to do at least one online session a week for these people who don't wish to come offline.
 Preferably a Friday or Saturday.